Cutters lay out and cut fabric to make clothing and soft furnishings.

 Pay for cutters varies depending on experience and the type of work they do.

-- Assistant cutters usually earn about $18 an hour.
+- Assistant cutters usually earn minimum wage.

 - Cutters with managerial responsibilities can earn up to $26 an hour.